 Figure 2.
-Attenuance measured in the particulate carbon trap as a function of time of day.
+Attenuance measured in the optical particulate carbon trap as a function of time of day.
 A. Normalized attenuance throughout the sampling period.
 Raw values were converted to a daily z-score where the daily mean was subtracted from the value in each 20-minute sampling bin and divided by the day’s standard deviation.
 This minimizes differences in absolute attenuance between days while highlighting daily patterns.
 Gaps in sampling are highlighted in dark gray.
 B. The mean daily pattern in attenuance z-scores.
 C. The distribution, density, and summary statistics of the amplitude of attenuance over the study period are shown in one-hour bins.
 In gray, violin plots show the data density where wider sections represent a greater number of data points.
 Black circles represent the median value for each hour while the black line shows the mean.